-Hurricane heads for Florida after brushing Caribbean islands
+Hurricane Dorian heads for Florida after brushing Caribbean islands

 "We're happy because there are no damages to report," said William Solís, the mayor of the small Puerto Rican island of Culebra.
 He said only one community lost power.

 Dorian caused an islandwide blackout in St. Thomas and St. John in the U.S. Virgin Islands, and scattered power outages in St. Croix, government spokesman Richard Motta said.
-In addition, the storm downed trees and at least one electric pole in St. Thomas, he said, adding that there were no reports of major flooding.
+The storm also downed trees and at least one electric pole in St. Thomas, he said, adding that there were no reports of major flooding.

 "We are grateful that it wasn't a stronger storm," he said.